abdullatif-a/testing/README.md

 ### 1. Fork or Clone This Repository

-You can use this workflow in your own repository by creating a new file at:.github/workflows/email.yml
+You can use this workflow in your own repository by creating a new file at: `.github/workflows/email.yml`

 Then paste the workflow code below.